spatie/laravel-permission/docs/basic-usage/basic-usage.md

 ```

 ## Guard Name
 If you're using multiple guards then the `guard_name` attribute must be set as well.
-Read about it in the [using multiple guards](./multiple-guards) section of the readme.
+Read about it in the [using multiple guards](./multiple-guards) documentation.

 ## Get Permissions For A User
 The `HasRoles` trait adds Eloquent relationships to your models, which can be accessed directly or used as a base query: